 This half term we are studying Charles Darwin and his investigations and theories, the changes that living creatures go through over time and how we view ourselves.

 Please find below the plan for this learning journey.

 Y6 Topics to be covered this year

-Below are Y6's long term and medium term plans for the foundation subjects.
-These show the topics covered throughout the year and experiences we aim to provide for the children (visits subject to change depending on availability/cost,)
+Below is Y6's long term plan for the foundation subjects.
+These show the topics covered throughout the year and experiences we aim to provide for the children (visits subject to change depending on availability/cost.)

 The medium term plan for our current cornerstones topic gives an overview of learning outcomes covered across the curriculum.
 We aim to teach as much of this as possible; however, there may be some days/weeks where time will be restricted due to other events happening in school.
 The activities planned aim to engage children and allow them to experience a broad and balanced curriculum alongside teaching skills linked to the foundation subjects (see wider curriculum pages for more information.)

 We expect children to read at least three times a week; reading records are checked every Friday but should be brought into school everyday.
-The children are working towards Reading Star certificates for a commitment to reading.
+The children are working towards Reading Star certificates for a commitment to reading, as evidenced by 15 reading entries signed by an adult.
 Reading is an essential part of the curriculum and opens up many other curriculum areas for the children.